Windsor

 What impact have women had on the Coldstream Guards’ public image?

-The inclusion of women has modernised the public image of the Coldstream Guards, showcasing the British Army’s commitment to equality.
+The inclusion of women has modernized the Coldstream Guards’ public image, showcasing the British Army’s commitment to equality.
 It demonstrates that the regiment values diversity while maintaining the professionalism and discipline for which it is known globally.

 Are there specific roles within the Coldstream Guards reserved for women?